gellati/robot-framework-demo/README.md

 ## Running tests

 After the application is up and running, tests can be run against it.

-The script `run.sh` contains the needed commands to run the program.
-Just run it with

-    ./run.sh

-Make sure that the script is executable.

 Run the Robot Framework tests with